-4. Container Information Metadata
+6 Container Information Metadata

-4.1 Specification Category
+6.1 Specification Category

 This category includes information about the SIRF specification used for this container.
-As the specification may evolve over time and distinct containers may use different SIRF specifications, we need to denote in the SIRF catalog the specification used, and the SIRF level.
+As the specification may evolve over time and distinct containers may use different SIRF specifications, it is denoted in the SIRF catalog the specification used, and the SIRF level.
 SIRF level 2 specification defines more detailed metadata in the container.